kitao/divsugar/docs/Node.md

 Animation Properties
 --------------------

-The following properties can be used for the `to` command.
+The following properties can be used for the `'to'` command.

 ### `size: [width, height]`